itsnine/yolov5-onnxruntime/README.md

 C++ YOLO v5 ONNXRuntime inference code. `Work in progress`...

 Dependecies: OpenCV 4.5.2, ONNXRuntime 1.8.1.
-(Tested only on Windows 10)
+(Tested only on Windows 10).

+To run the executable you have to add OpenCV and ONNXRuntime DLL's to your environment path or put all needed DLL's near the executable.

-To run from CLI:
+Run from CLI:
 ```bash
 # yolov5_ort.exe path_to_onnx_model path_to_image
 yolov5_ort.exe yolov5m.onnx bus.jpg